microsoft/vscode-wiki/Running-the-Endgame.md

 > **Note:** The `Insiders` build needs to be in the wild for 24 hours before we can enter the last phase of the endgame.

 ##### Monday
-- [ ] If there were any new extensions pulled into the core product, add them to the list in the next 2 points about shrink-wrap and OSSREADME **@owner**
+- [ ] If there were any new extensions pulled into the core product, add them to the list in the next 2 points about shrink-wrap and OSSREADME **owner**
 - [ ] Update `OSSREADME.json` for built-in extensions based on differences to `yarn-lock` files if needed
    - [ ] typescript **@mjbvz**
    - [ ] javascript **@mjbvz**